 I started hitchhiking outside of Osh, Kyrgyzstan and arrived in Murghab, Tajikistan (in the Gorno-Badakhshan autonomous region) after several bizarre adventures.
 Yes, I previously posted about solo female travel in Central Asia, but I did this hitchhiking leg with another traveler I had met along the way.
-I figured it would be best since most of the men over there kept mistaking me for a prostitute. ¯\_(ツ)_/¯
+I figured it would be best since most of the men over there kept mistaking me for a sex worker. ¯\_(ツ)_/¯

 So I will start this post with general observations about hitchhiking the Pamir Highway based on my own experience.
 Then I will detail each leg of the way.
 Finally, I will address why I did not hitchhike most of the way from Murghab to Khorog and write about the people I met who were trying to hitchhike that route.

 General observations related to hitchhiking the Pamir Highway

 I couldn’t help thinking WOW this place should be called the Wild Wild East.
 Open spaces, magnificent mountains, friendly locals, and interesting cultural customs.
 You feel so wild and free.
 I can’t really describe it in writing without sounding cliché so I won’t try.
 It doesn’t matter if you are hitchhiking the Pamir Highway or cycling or walking or whatever.
 You are going to love it.
 My only main tip is to start practicing your Russian language skills.

 The small cars generally go from village to village, and they expect a little payment for the ride.
 The minibuses (marshrutkas), if there are any, will usually be really full of passengers since they don’t leave until they are full.